New US law ends decadeslong Havana Club trademark battle – DW – 12/19/2024

 Cuban trademarks and international law

-Havana Club, the leading Cuban export in alcoholic beverages, generates millions of dollars annually for the island.
-The signing of the law is a significant blow to Cuba's rum industry, and reactions from Havana were swift and pointed.
+Havana Club, the leading Cuban exporter of alcoholic beverages, generates millions of dollars annually for the island.
+The law's signing is a significant blow to Cuba's rum industry, and reactions from Havana were swift and pointed.

 Cuban Foreign Minister Bruno Rodriguez Parrilla called the legislation "an aggressive measure against Cuba" in a post on X (formerly Twitter), accusing it of "opening the door to the theft of Cuban trademarks legally registered in the country, in violation of international law."